pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 pinpoint production issues) of such bugs, and *always* constrain their scope to the mismanaged allocation class.[^blast-radius]

 [^blast-radius]: In my experience, their unlimited blast radius is what makes memory management bugs so frustrating to track down.
 The design goals of generic memory allocators (e.g., recycling memory quickly) and some implementation strategies (e.g., [in-band metadata](http://phrack.org/issues/57/9.html#article)) make it easy for bugs in one module to show up as broken invariants in a completely unrelated one that happened to share allocation addresses with the former.
 [Adversarial thinkers](http://phrack.org/issues/57/8.html#article) will even exploit the absence of isolation to [amplify small programming errors into arbitrary code execution](https://www.openwall.com/articles/JPEG-COM-Marker-Vulnerability).
-Of course, one should simply not write bugs, but when they do happen, it's nice to know that the broken code most likely hit itself and its neighbours in the callgraph, and not unrelated code that also uses the same memory allocator.
+Of course, one should simply not write bugs, but when they do happen, it's nice to know that the broken code most likely hit itself and its neighbours in the callgraph, and not unrelated code that also uses the same memory allocator (something windows got right with private heaps).

 We have been running [Slitter](https://crates.io/crates/slitter) in production for over two months, and rely on it to:

--  detect when an allocation is freed with the wrong allocation class tag (i.e., detect type confusion on free)
+-  detect when an allocation is freed with the wrong allocation class tag (i.e., detect type confusion on free).
--  avoid any in-band metadata: there are guard pages between allocations and allocator metadata, and no intrusive freelist for use-after-free to stomp over
+-  avoid any in-band metadata: there are guard pages between allocations and allocator metadata, and no intrusive freelist for use-after-frees to stomp over.
 -  guarantee [type stable allocations](https://www.usenix.org/legacy/publications/library/proceedings/osdi96/full_papers/greenwald/node2.html): once an address has been used to fulfill a request for a certain allocation class, it will only be used for that class.
 Slitter doesn't overlay intrusive lists on